chrisant996/clink/docs/clink.md

 It also takes advantage of Clink's [asynchronous prompt refresh](#asyncpromptfiltering) to make prompts show up instantly, even in large git repos, for example.

+**TODO: mention that it includes various predefined .clinkprompt files.**

 ### clink-fzf

 The [clink-fzf](https://github.com/chrisant996/clink-fzf) script integrates the popular [fzf](https://github.com/junegunn/fzf) "fuzzy finder" tool with Clink.